Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Adaptive Absolute Bias Minimization

-where $t = 1, \ldots, T_{\rm Ada}$.
-We denote state and action at time $t$ under head $k$ as $s_{t,k}$ and $a_{t,k}$, respectively.
-The resulting immediate reward is $r_{t,k}$ and the initial states $s_{1,k}$ for $k = 1, \ldots, K$ are randomly sampled from the replay buffer.
-As motivated in Section \ref{subsec:bias_estimation}, the actions $a_{t,k}$ under head $k$ are selected by acting greedy with relation to $\hat{Q}^{*}_k$.
-Although $n$-step returns are generally not an unbiased estimate of the expected return of a policy like a complete Monte Carlo roll-out, we found them empirically much more practicable since they do not require running full episodes while still allowing us to judge the accuracy of the current value estimates.
+where $\Tilde{t} = 1, \ldots, T_{\rm Ada}$.
+Consistent with the notation above, we use the index $t$ to refer to step size of the overall experiment, and $\Tilde{t}$ to the step size inside a Monte Carlo roll-out.} We denote state and action at time \rd{$\Tilde{t}$} under head $k$ as \rd{$s_{\Tilde{t},k}$} and \rd{$a_{\Tilde{t},k}$}, respectively.
+The resulting immediate reward is \rd{$r_{\Tilde{t},k}$} and the initial states $s_{1,k}$ for $k = 1, \ldots, K$ are randomly sampled from the replay buffer.
+As motivated in Section \ref{subsec:bias_estimation}, the actions \rd{$a_{\Tilde{t},k}$} under head $k$ are selected by acting \rd{greedily} with relation to \rd{$\hat{Q}^{*}_{k,t}$}.
+Although $n$-step returns are generally not \rd{unbiased estimates} of the expected return of a policy like a complete Monte Carlo roll-out, we found them empirically much more practicable since they do not require running full episodes while still allowing us to judge the accuracy of the current value estimates.
 Consequently, this approach can also be applied to non-episodic problems.

 We update $\alpha$ immediately after the target networks, avoiding instabilities in the learning process.
 A similar proposal to (\ref{eq:AdaTE_update}) in an episodic context with continuous action spaces based on full Monte Carlo roll-outs has recently been made by \cite{dorka2021adaptively}.
 Note that it is possible to maintain a separate $\alpha$ for each bootstrap head, enabling a tailored parametrization for the bias of each approximator.
 However, we only consider one parameter for the whole ensemble for simplicity in the following.
 The resulting algorithm is called Ada-TE-BDQN and is shown in \ref{appendix:Ada_TE_BDQN}.